Frunza/working-with-your-own-public-terraform-module/README.md

 To version your module you must tag the desired commits and push the tags to git.
 The tags must look like `vX.X.X`; for example: `v0.0.4`, `v2.0.1`

 Now you have to link your `GitHub` module with the `Terraform Registry`.
-To do this, navitate to *https://registry.terraform.io/github/create* and select your module from the dropdown.
-If this is your first time using the `Terraform Registry` you have to crete an account and link it with your `GitHub`.
+To do this, navigate to *https://registry.terraform.io/github/create* and select your module from the dropdown.
+If this is your first time using the `Terraform Registry` you have to create an account and link it with your `GitHub`.

 After publishing your module, make sure that `Inputs` and `Outputs` are correctly shown.
 For example, see *https://registry.terraform.io/modules/Frunza/playground/registry/latest*